 Journal & Topics editor Todd Wessell subpoenaed to reveal source

-Todd Wessell — editor at Journal & Topics Media Group in Des Plaines, Illinois — was issued a subpoena during a defamation lawsuit filed in 2017 by police Sgt.
+Todd Wessell — editor at Journal & Topics Media Group in Des Plaines, Illinois — was issued a subpoena In May 2017 as part of a defamation lawsuit filed by police Sgt.
 Michael Holdman against the city of Des Plaines, Des Plaines Police Chief William Kushner, and police Sgt.
 John Rice.